angular/angular/aio/content/guide/built-in-directives.md

 {@a ngfor-with-trackby}
 ### Tracking items with `*ngFor` `trackBy`

-By tracking changes to an item list, you can reduce the number of calls your application makes to the server.
+Reduce the number of calls your application makes to the server by tracking changes to an item list.
 With the `*ngFor` `trackBy` property, Angular can change and re-render only those items that have changed, rather than reloading the entire list of items.

 1. Add a method to the component that returns the value `NgFor` should track.